MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-connect.md

 ms.date: 05/21/2017
 ---

-# Connect to Team Services with Power BI Data Connector
+# Connect to VSTS with Power BI Data Connector

-<b>Team Services</b>
+<b>VSTS</b>

 [!INCLUDE [temp](../_shared/analytics-preview.md)]

-You import data from the Analytics Service for Team Services into Power BI using a data connector.
+You import data from the Analytics Service for VSTS into Power BI using a data connector.

 ## Import data